 Previous Workshops

-The Calligraphers’ Guild holds workshops on a regular basis using local, interstate or overseas tutors.
-Subjects are about calligraphy or related to calligraphy.
+The Calligraphers’ Guild holds workshops on a regular basis with members presenting workshops on their particular talent, but also workshops are presented by other local, interstate or overseas calligraphers .
+Subjects are on calligraphy or related to calligraphy.
 The workshops are suitable for both beginners and more advanced calligraphers.

 Martin began his Bookbinding workshop with a walk through the day’s proceedings.
 The room was set up with a series of workstations starting with the paper.
 Paper for the books was supplied by Zartart https://zartart.com.au.
 At each station Martin provided tools and instructions.
 Workstations included a Folding station, bone folder tools provided to crease the pages.
 A Piercing station, with awls and cork mats, a Cut covers station to cut strawboards, materials and make templates.
 A Threads station, hanks of threads, candles and beeswax blocks.
 Other stations, include gluing, cutting, and an area for ironing the material for the covers.